Main Page Main Index Equipment Index

 Also the leather strap was used to secure the bayonet, or sometimes even a steel handgrenade

-model 24 can be seen in pictures
+model 24 can be seen in pictures.

 The belt loops are also sewn between the back piece and the rim.

-were made of artificial leather.
+carriers were made of artificial leather.

 Ersatz Leder (replacement leather).